thiblahute/meson-website/Using-with-Visual-Studio.md

 If you wish to use the Ninja backend instead of vs2010, just leave out `--backend vs2010`.
 At the time of writing the Ninja backend is more mature than the VS backend so you might want to use it for serious work.

-This assumes Python3 is in your <tt>PATH</tt>, which is highly recommended.
+This assumes Python3 is in your `PATH`, which is highly recommended.